Linear Reduced Order Model Predictive Control: Introduction

 This work explores a computationally efficient MPC approach for linear systems whose models are high-dimensional.
-Of particular interest are infinite-dimensional systems described by partial differential equations (PDEs) that when discretized (e.g. by a finite element or finite volume method) yield a high-dimensional set of ordinary differential equations.
-Such systems arise in many practical engineering problems for modeling structural or fluid dynamics, heat flow dynamics, chemical reactions, electrochemical processes, and more.
-Examples of control applications involving these types of systems include control of soft robots \cite{ThieffryKruszewskiEtAl2019}, aircraft control \cite{LorenzettiMcClellanEtAl2020}, fluid flow control \cite{Lassaux2002}, chemical reaction processes \cite{AgudeloEspinosaEtAl2007}, lithium-ion battery charging \cite{FanLiEtAl2018}, among many others.
+This problem setting is particularly motivated by cases where the high-dimensional model is defined by a discretization (e.g. by a finite element or finite volume method) of a partial differential equation (PDE) model of an infinite-dimensional system.
+Such models arise in many engineering problems for modeling structural or fluid dynamics, heat flow dynamics, chemical reactions, electrochemical processes, and more.
+Example control applications involving these types of systems include soft robot control \cite{ThieffryKruszewskiEtAl2019, TonkensLorenzettiEtAl2021}, aircraft control \cite{LorenzettiMcClellanEtAl2020}, fluid flow control \cite{Lassaux2002}, chemical reaction processes \cite{AgudeloEspinosaEtAl2007}, lithium-ion battery charging \cite{FanLiEtAl2018}, among many others.
 In these settings, it is not uncommon for the model dimension of the discretized PDE to reach from the thousands to millions, making standard model-based controller design (e.g. linear quadratic regulation, MPC) extremely challenging \cite{Benner2004}.
 In this context, one solution to the problem of computational complexity is to design controllers based on \textit{low-dimensional} surrogate models.
 However, the use of low-fidelity models for controller design can lead to poor closed-loop performance, including sub-optimality, poor robustness to disturbances, or even instability.
 Therefore a \textit{low-dimensional} but \textit{high-fidelity} model is required.